Best practices

 Many organizations are managing large server rooms which house critical systems and data.
 Keeping these server rooms cool ensures investments are protected and business runs as usual.
 Hospitals face similar requirements in keeping certain medication rooms cool to ensure critical drugs don’t spoil.

 One way to track temperatures for these specific applications is by installing air temperature sensors in these rooms.
-So if a cooling system fails and temperatures begin rising or even reach a specific threshold, your team will be immediately alerted.
+So, if a cooling system fails and temperatures begin rising or even reach a specific threshold, your team will be immediately alerted.

-In some cases, this might have nothing to do with an HVAC failure but because someone accidentally left a door propped open.
+Sometimes, this might have nothing to do with an HVAC failure but because someone accidentally left a door propped open.
 This is where having all data unified within one platform comes into play.
 The system would be able to quickly detect, both the door ajar for too long and a rise in room temperature, and quickly identify that it's likely an urgent situation and push all that information to an operator.
 They can then investigate and remediate the situation.
 They can also quickly identify who was last in the room based on cardholder information, and follow up with additional protocols.

 Automating building controls to enhance sustainability efforts